-Here we report on the results of counts undertaken in January 2012 and 2013.
+Here we report on the results of counts undertaken in January 2014 (Items 1 & 2 above).
 This report also consolidates data from counts undertaken in earlier years to provide a complete picture of the surveys undertaken.
+We have previously reported on Items 3 and 4 (Baker and Jensz, 2014).